Jobo0o/100-days-of-code/log.md

 - reaad in the Vue documentation about the composition API and its different use cases

 ### Day 94 - 02-22-2021
+- started a new porject based on vue3 & firebase
+- I initially wanted to use Vuetify as a UI component libary, but it still does not support vue3 (in fact, many UI frameworks still dont)
+- tailwind css has a working workaround for vue3
+- I started to use tailwind for my project

+### Day 95 - 02-23-2021
 -